JensUweUlrich/ReadBouncer/README.md

 This is the IP adress and the TCP/IP port on which the MinKNOW software is hosted.
 ReadBouncer will exchange data with the MinKNOW software via this communication channel.
 It is recommended to test the communication before starting the sequencing run.

 <b> flowcell</b><br>
-This is the name of the FlowCell for which we want to do the live depletion.
+This is the name of the FlowCell for which we want apply adaptive sampling.

 <b> [Basecaller] caller </b><br>
 Basecaller used during adaptive sampling (default: DeepNano).